Skip to content

 “Let’s face it, most B2B content is rubbish and dry because it’s been written by a content manager who doesn’t know what they’re talking about.”

-In other words, it’s all regurgitated content, recycled from other articles from other content managers who also haven’t experienced the topic they’re writing about for themselves.
+In other words, it’s all regurgitated content, recycled from articles by other content managers who have also not experienced the topic they’re writing about for themselves.

 Liam adds: